23o4i7/Sean-Sejin-Docs/docs/introduction.md

   To follow each step of the process, you need the following:

   * Access to a computer
-  * Discord app
+  * Secure internet connection
   * A developer account on Discord
+  * Working knowledge of Javascript and Node.js
-  * Basic understanding of programming
+  * Basic understanding of asynchronous and synchronous Javascript functions

 ## Software Requirements